-Another special (and free) account type is a "Therapy Supervisor" account.
+Another special (and free) account type is a "Clinical Supervisor" account.
 This account type is designed for a group practice that includes interns or others who, by law, must have their practice overseen by a fully licensed supervisor.
 This account type is quite similar to the "administrator" account described above: the major difference is that a supervisor has access to all information, including progress notes and treatment plans.

 For added privacy, practitioners can opt out of having their practice information made available to front office staff or therapy supervisors in a group practice.
 By default, admin staff is permitted to view schedule and accounting information, but not session notes or treatment plans.
 Also by default, therapy supervisors are prevented from viewing clinical information on others' patients.
 So, if you want to permit a therapy supervisor to look at your clinical notes, click "More..." and then "Preferences".
 About halfway down, you'll see a question, "Allow a therapy supervisor to view/edit my notes?"
 Answering "yes" to this question will enable your supervisor to "look over your shoulder" electronically.